 About Jeff Michaels

-Returning to college in 2002, he received his BS degree in Business from the Rochester Institute of Technology (’07) and completed course work for a Masters degree in Communication (’09).
+Returning to college in 2002, he received his BS degree in Business from the Rochester Institute of Technology (’07) and completed necessary course work for a Masters degree in Communication (’09).

 Serving and working together is a way of life for Jeff and Dee, as they served with Child Evangelism Fellowship for more than 35 years.
 Jeff served in several leadership positions including twelve years as state director for New York.